 By the practice of Enquiry, particularly philosophical enquiry, we invite students to develop a love of learning and to enquire into a deeper understanding of themselves, the world around them and to develop ideals by which they can live their lives.

 With the practice of Unity, we invite students to share and care for each other.
-With compassion we can come to recognise that amongst the diversity, that every human being shares teh same essence- full of vitality, pease and happiness.
+With compassion we can come to recognise that amongst the diversity, that every human being shares the same essence- full of vitality, peace and happiness.

 The curriculum in John Scottus is based on giving learning experiences that encourage the child to become self-aware, develop the power of attention and cultivate an enquiring mind.
 To do this, children are given systematic exposure to a wide range of subjects in the Languages, Sciences, Arts and Sport.
-In addition to the conventional curriculum the schools teaches Philosophy, Classical Studies, Latin, Greek & Sanskrit and Art, Music & Drama.
+In addition to the conventional curriculum the schools teaches Philosophy, Classical Studies, Art, Music & Drama.